Early signs of progress for oceanic whitetip sharks

 “But the dataset is patchy.
 Before we begin our assessment, we wanted to get regional scientists’ perspectives on what they’re seeing, and why.”

-The workshop, while informal, plays an important role in shaping the science that underpins Pacific fisheries management.
-The feedback received will help Dragonfly and SPC finalise their assessment plan, which is due to be presented to the Western and Central Pacific Fisheries Commission’s Scientific Committee (WCPFC) in August.
+The workshop, while informal, plays an important role in shaping the science that supports Pacific fisheries management.
+The feedback received will help Dragonfly and SPC finalise their assessment plan, which is due to be presented to the Western and Central Pacific Fisheries Commission’s Scientific Committee (WCPFC) in August 2025.

 If endorsed, the updated assessment could mark a turning point in understanding whether non-retention rules and shark protections are beginning to work.